François Tomb: Frescos

-The tomb contains a fresco depicting Caelius Vibenna (whom the Romans believed the Caelian Hill was named after) and Mastarna (a legendary figure whom the Emperor Claudius identified with Servius Tullius).
-The tomb paintings include a representation of 'Marce Camitlas' (Latin equivalent 'Marcus Camillus') about to draw his sword against a crouching 'Cneve Tarchunies Rumach' ('Gnaeus Tarquinius of Rome').
-The ancient histories of Rome do not include any reference to a 'Gnaeus Tarquinius'.
+The frescos were removed by Prince Torlonia in 1862 and were kept in the Torlonia Museum (Rome).
+From 1946 they were stored at the private Villa Albani in Rome as part of the Torlonia collection until being acquired by the Italian state in 2026 and moved to the Museo Nazionale Etrusco di Villa Giulia.

-The frescos were removed by Prince Torlonia soon after their discovery and were kept in the Torlonia Museum (Rome).
-Since 1946, they have been stored at the private Villa Albani in Rome as part of the Torlonia collection.
+The Mastarna cycle

-Some pottery vessels from the tomb are now in the British Museum.
+The most famous of these is a fresco depicting Caelius Vibenna (whom the Romans believed the Caelian Hill was named after) and Mastarna (a legendary figure whom the Emperor Claudius identified with Servius Tullius).
+The paintings also include a representation of Marce Camitlas (Latin equivalent "Marcus Camillus") about to draw his sword against a crouching Cneve Tarchunies Rumach (that is, "Gnaeus Tarquinius of Rome", though ancient histories of Rome do not include any reference to a Tarquinius with the praenomen Gnaeus).